Lovinoes/website/web/docs/panel/features/dashboard/ssh-keys.md

 Right-click a key (or open the menu at the end of its row) to edit or delete it.
 Editing only changes the key's name, not the key material itself; add a new key instead if the underlying key pair changed.

 <img src="./images/ssh-keys/edit-form.webp" width="220" alt="" />

+To remove several keys at once, select them (checkboxes, drag, or `Ctrl+A`) and use **Delete** in the action bar, which asks for confirmation.
+Each action reports how many items it changed, skipped or failed in a toast.